etiennebr/vertical-lidar-paper/README.md

-# Species, crown closure, and age as determinants of the vertical distribution of airborne LiDAR returns
+# Tree species, crown cover, and age as determinants of the vertical distribution of airborne LiDAR returns

-This repos contains the code and data for the manuscript on vertical distribution of lidar returns
+This repos contains the code and data of the manuscript

-## Summary
+## Abstract

+Light detection and ranging (LiDAR) provides information on the vertical structure of forest stands enabling detailed and extensive ecosystem study.
+The vertical structure is often summarized by scalar features and data-reduction techniques that limit the interpretation of results.
-Tree species have different shapes and forest stand dynamics.
-Light detection and ranging (LiDAR) can measure the three dimensional position of reflective material by sending laser pulses through the canopy.
-We examined the influence of three forest stand attributes: species, crown closure, and age on the vertical distribution of aerial LiDAR returns of forested stands.
-We studied over five thousand regular, even-aged stands in Quebec (Canada) with five dominant species: balsam fir (*Abies balsamea* (L.) Mill.), paper birch (*Betula papyrifera* Marsh), black spruce (*Picea mariana* (Mill.)
+Instead, we quantified the influence of three variables, species, crown cover, and age, on the vertical distribution of airborne LiDAR returns from forest stands.
+We studied 5,428 regular, even-aged stands in Quebec (Canada) with five dominant species: balsam fir (*Abies balsamea* (L.) Mill.), paper birch (*Betula papyrifera* Marsh), black spruce (*Picea mariana* (Mill.)
 BSP), white spruce (*Picea glauca* Moench) and aspen (*Populus tremuloides* Michx.).
-We modeled vertical distribution of LiDAR returns against the three attributes using a functional glm and a novel nonparametric graphical test of significance.
+We modeled the vertical distribution against the three variables using a functional general linear model and a novel nonparametric graphical test of significance.
-Results indicate that aspen stands had the most uniform vertical distribution of LiDAR returns; balsam fir and white birch distributions were similar and centered around 50% of the stand height; black spruce and white spruce distributions were skewed below 30% of stand height ($p$<0.001).
-An increase in crown closure concentrated the distributions around 50% height.
-Increasing age gradually shifted the distributions higher in the stand until 50–70 years, where it plateaued and slowly declined at 90–120 years.
-The full model maximal R² was 0.47 around 10% of stand height.
-Results suggest that the stands vertical distributions of LiDAR returns depend on the three variables studied.
+Results indicate that LiDAR returns from aspen stands had the most uniform vertical distribution.
+Balsam fir and white birch distributions were similar and centered at around 50% of the stand height, and black spruce and white spruce distributions were skewed to below 30% of stand height ($p$<0.001).
-This understanding can be used for stand-level species classification and to study the evolution of the forest structure over changing conditions.
+Increased crown cover concentrated the distributions around 50% of stand height.
+Increasing age gradually shifted the distributions higher in the stand for stands younger than 70-years, before plateauing and slowly declining at 90–120 years.
+Results suggest that the vertical distributions of LiDAR returns depend on the three variables studied.

 ## Installation